 Choose the right tools

-One of the most important aspects of a successful brainstorming session is facilitation.
-Someone who can keep the brainstorming sessions moving, guide the discussion, and make sure everyone feels heard.
+Make sure you bring all these tools together with the most important aspect of a successful brainstorming session: a facilitator.
+Effective facilitation can keep the brainstorming sessions moving, guide the discussion, and make sure everyone feels heard.
 If you're brainstorming on your own, set a time limit for yourself and make sure to stay focused.

 Before you get started, it's important to define the right topic to brainstorm.
 The problem should be specific and clearly outlined, and it should be one that can be solved with a creative solution.
 Describe the problem in terms that all stakeholders can understand, and ensure that any questions are answered either before the session or as you describe the problem within the context of the meeting.